blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * Note: to avoid crashes or failed trades, please edit your `xbridge.conf` to only have the wallets you are trading with

  * Type in the RPC usernames and passwords you created for each currency pair into the “Username” and “Password” fields

+ * You can leave the `Address=` line empty as this function is not being utilized right now

  * Ensure the rest of the configuration matches [xbridge.conf](https://github.com/BlocknetDX/blocknet-docs/blob/master/xbridgeCONF.md) for each coin